 Their debut, Hi-Lo, has just turned 20 and is a gem of a record.
 It marked a progression in the duo’s writing, adding some grit, sonic experimentation and lo-fi textures to their innate knack for writing songs bursting with melody." - Steve Cummins, Journalist.

-THE WALLS – the story so far.
-2022
+THE WALLS – a brief biography - 2022